e-corp-sam-sepiol/spacenode/docs/walkthrough-rpi-zero.md

 </p>

 ### Start Hosting
-To begin hosting you need to announce your host to the network, which it will then begin forming contracts with renters and automatically locking collateral and managing contracts in the background.
+To begin hosting you need to announce your host to the network, which it will then begin forming contracts with renters and automatically locking collateral and managing contracts in the background

-Before announcing your host to the network, you have to ensure your wallet is `unlocked` and holds a balance of `2,000` `SPACE` or more to host.
+Before announcing your host to the network, you have to ensure your wallet is `unlocked` and holds a balance of `2,000` `SPACE` or more to host
 ```
 ./hsc wallet
 ```